-- Richard Ward, Nigel Alred, Chris Hill and Wes Gallagher
+- Chris Hill, Richard Ward, Nigel Alred, Wes Gallagher and John Quinn

 They have become Britain's favourite female double act, famed for their beautifully pitched, raised-eyebrow humour and cheeky innuendo.
 But it is the pair's undeniable warmth for one another, which audiences can sense must come from years of genuine friendship, that really sets the twosome apart.
 But the journey to the top for Mel Giedroyc and Sue Perkins hasn't been a smooth one.

 This is a story of two supremely down-to-earth people, who have earned adoration from a massive mainstream audience without ever trying to be something they're not.
 Both hailing from south London, Mel & Sue met at Cambridge in the comedy kingmaker that is the Footlights review.
 Like so many others, they honed their self-effacing double act on the stages of Edinburgh before getting a break appearing in sketches with their most famous forerunners, French & Saunders.